DEVSORA-GLOBAL/.github/profile/README.md

 ## 📚 Courses & Content

 - **Open Source Codebase:** All platform features and infrastructure are open source.
 - **Proprietary Content:** Course materials, mascot assets, and animations are proprietary and not included in this repository.
-See our [content policy](./CONTENT_POLICY.md) for details.

 ---